michaelskyf/selog/README.md

 ## _Simple Extensible LOGging library written in C_

 ## Features
-- simple and extensible
+- Simple and extensible
-- thread safe
+- Thread safe
-- portable
+- Portable

 ## Testing
-If You want to test how selog works, simply run `make run`
+If You want to see how selog works, simply run `make run`

 ## Instructions
 To add selog to Your project, include _selog.h_ and compile and link _selog.c_ with Your executable